 Attendance at all scheduled classes is expected and required.
 Repeated absences are a sufficient cause for failure.

-In the unfortunate event of a death in the family, students are asked to contact the Office of Student affairs so that notification might be sent to faculty members and arrangements made with them to assist students in making up work missed.
+In the unfortunate event of a death in the family, students are asked to contact the Office of Student Affairs so that notification might be sent to faculty members and arrangements made with them to assist students in making up missed work.

-If students are ill and will be missing a test, examination, or presentation, it is their responsibility to contact the instructor by phone the day of the test.
+If students are ill and will be missing a test, examination, or presentation, it is their responsibility to contact the instructor by email prior to the start of the missed activity.